Yi-zhao-Chen/Yi-zhao-Chen.github.io/_pages/about.md

 ## Interests

-My research interests mostly lie in **Mathematical Physics**.
-I am mostly interested in ...; I am also interested in geometric formulation of thoeries of physics -- though I am not quite good at physics.
+My research interests mostly lie in **Mathematical Physics** and **Symplectic Geometry**.
+I am interested in describing topology of manifolds using tools from analysis and geometry: currently I am learning Atiyah-Singer index theorem; I am also interested in geometric formulation of thoeries of physics -- though I am not quite good at physics.

 Most of my leisure time is spent on bed or in the chair: sleeping, gaming, and sometimes writing (or typing, considering that I write with a computer).
 Most things I wrote are notes on math and a few of them are fictions.
 They are posted on my blog (some of them are in Chinese).
 As for games, I prefer indie games with any of following ingredients: story-rich, puzzles, atmospheric, anti-utopia, and meta -- for example, *Rusty Lake* series, *Superliminal*, *Not for Broadcast* and *MiSide*(not played yet).
 I also enjoy some AAA games like *Metro* series, *Resident Evil IV*.